danbz/aesthetic-programming/source/4-DataCapture/Readme.md

 ## 4.1 function setup()
 This chapter focuses on how a program can capture and process input data.
 In some programming books, this would fall into the topic of interactivity, such as interacting with physical devices like a mouse and a keyboard.
 In the earlier chapters we have already introduced the functions `mouseX` and `mouseY` (see Chapter 2 - Variable Geometry), as well as the concept of listening events via the functions `mouseIsPressed()` and `windowResized()`(see Chapter 3 - Infinite Loops).
 This chapter is more an extension of those and present with more different types of data capture, including mouse movement, keyboard press, audio volume and facial recognization with a web camera.
 Framing under the topic of Data Capture instead of Interactivity is to shift away our attention from immediate interactions to think about what kinds of possible data can be captured, and how data is being computed and processed so as to start unfolding the complexity of 'capture', such as what do these captures do to us and what these mean in digital culture especially the phenomena of datafication.

 The chapter begins with a familiar button that we can picture it in our head, something like switching on/off a light, a kettle and many other electronic devices.
 A button is "seductive" (ref: pold p.
 34), indicating a potentiality of interaction and generating a desire to press it, and usually it comes with an immediate feedback.
-Similarly in software and platforms like Facebook, a button indicates a call for actions, inviting a user to click and and interact with it in a binary state: on or off, like or (not)like, accept or cancel.
+Similarly in software and platforms like Facebook, a button indicates a call for actions, inviting a user to click and to interact with it in a binary state: on or off, like or (not)like, accept or cancel.
 Further with the capability to customize wordings on a button, Pold suggests that a button is developed with distinct functionality and signification (ref: pold p.
 31).
 The following section will introduce the sample code of this chapter that is centered around the button of likes to demonstrating the potential of interactions, customizations and manipulations.
 Then it will further discuss different modes of capture in contemporary culture.

 ## 4.1.1 Start()
 ![datacapture](https://gitlab.com/siusoon/aesthetic-programming/raw/master/Ap2019/class04/sketch04.gif)